hgoldfish/qtnetworkng/docs/references.rst

     |                      | VerifyPeer for client sockets.                                                       |
     +----------------------+--------------------------------------------------------------------------------------+

-.. function:: QString peerVerifyName() const
+.. method:: QString peerVerifyName() const

     Returns the name of remote peer.

-.. function:: PrivateKey privateKey() const
+.. method:: PrivateKey privateKey() const

     Returns the private key used by this connection.

     This function returns the same private key to ``SslConfiguration::privateKey()``.

-.. function:: SslCipher cipher() const
+.. method:: SslCipher cipher() const

     Get the cipher used by this connection.
 If there is no cipher used, this function returns empty cipher. ``Cipher::isNull()`` returns true in that case.

     The cipher is available only after handshaking.

-.. function:: Ssl::SslProtocol sslProtocol() const
+.. method:: Ssl::SslProtocol sslProtocol() const

     Returns the ssl protocol used by this connection.

-.. function:: SslConfiguration sslConfiguration() const
+.. method:: SslConfiguration sslConfiguration() const

     Returns the configuration used by this connection.

-.. function:: QList<SslError> sslErrors() const
+.. method:: QList<SslError> sslErrors() const

     Returns the errors occured while handshaking and communication.

-.. function:: void setSslConfiguration(const SslConfiguration &configuration)
+.. method:: void setSslConfiguration(const SslConfiguration &configuration)

     Set the configuration to use.
 This function must called before ``handshake()`` is called.